Pathfinder (2007 film): Critical reception

-The film was poorly received, with a 8% approval rating on Rotten Tomatoes based on 75 reviews, and a score of 29 on Metacritic based on 23 reviews, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.
+The film was poorly received, with a 8% approval rating on Rotten Tomatoes based on 75 reviews, with an average rating of 3.70/10.
+The site's critical consensus reads: "A few rousing action sequences can't make up for Pathfinders non-existent plot and silly dialogue."
+On Metacritic, the film has a score of 29 out of 100, based on 23 reviews, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C–" on an A+ to F scale.

 A review on the BBC website gave the film two out of five stars, stating, "...this Norse saga plays like a 100 minute trailer; there's no character development, no real plot, just a string of high-concept action sequences... ...director Marcus Nispel [a veteran director of music videos] helms it like it's a nu-metal video: swirling dry ice, thundering Dolby sound effects, and oversized Vikings who look like WWF wrestlers.
 Metalheads will be in Valhalla; everyone else should find a different path."
-Peter Debruge of Variety wrote, "This latest bit of historical balder-dash stands in direct defiance of proven action-movie formulas, trusting its brutal concept and striking visuals to overcome a lack of star power."
+Peter Debruge of Variety wrote, "This latest bit of historical balder-dash stands in direct defiance of proven action-movie formulas, trusting its brutal concept and striking visuals to overcome a lack of star power".
 Manohla Dargis of The New York Times wrote, "All grunting, all goring, the witless action flick "Pathfinder" has little to recommend it".
 Michael Ordona of the Los Angeles Times called it unintentionally funny, and Mick LaSalle of the San Francisco Chronicle called it a failed attempt to make an art-house film out of a concept better suited to an exploitation film.

-Among the more positive reviews, Kirk Honeycutt of The Hollywood Reporter stated that the film "nicely balances action and adventure with American Indian wisdom and a modest romance to provide a graphic-comic-book movie experience for males in urban markets."
+Among the more positive reviews, Kirk Honeycutt of The Hollywood Reporter stated that the film "nicely balances action and adventure with American Indian wisdom and a modest romance to provide a graphic-comic-book movie experience for males in urban markets".
 Wesley Morris of The Boston Globe praised the "grueling action sequences", granting that the filmmakers "choreograph some excitement" in two scenes "in a 99-minute adventure that feels longer than that".

 Box office

-Pathfinder opened theatrically in the United States on April 13, 2007, in sixth place on its opening weekend and had some big competition at the box office with 300, Blades of Glory, and Disturbia amongst others, and although Pathfinder earned over $5 million in its opening weekend at the box office, this quickly tailed off.
-Overall, worldwide the film earned just over $30 million at the box office, failing to recoup its $45 million budget, though it eventually made back its money through DVD sales.
+Pathfinder opened theatrically in the United States on April 13, 2007, in sixth place on its opening weekend and had some big competition at the box office with 300, Blades of Glory, and Disturbia amongst others, and although Pathfinder earned more than $5 million in its opening weekend at the box office, this quickly tailed off.
+Overall, worldwide the film earned slightly more than $30 million at the box office, failing to recoup its $45 million budget, though it eventually made back its money through DVD sales.